fDirham/agentic-starter-cli/README.md

 ## Overview

-A CLI AI chatbot that demonstrates agentic AI patterns with tool-calling capabilities.

-I vibe coded this to understand apps like Claude Code better.
+Starter code for a CLI-based AI agentic chatbot with tool-calling capabilities.
+Vibe coded this to understand apps like Claude Code better.

 ## Ways to extend / configure: